-Semester parking permits or daily permits are required 7 a.m. to 10 p.m., Monday through Thursday and 7 a.m. to 5 p.m., Friday.
-Posted 30-minute spaces and parking zones are enforced during these time periods.
-Red curbs/fire lanes, spaces designated for disabled persons, service/maintenance spaces, state-vehicle-only spaces, loading zones (white and yellow curbs and posted time limits) and all other university and California Vehicle Code parking regulations are enforced 24 hours a day.
+Parking permits are required 7 a.m. to 10 p.m., Monday through Thursday and 7 a.m. to 5 p.m., Friday.
+Red curbs/fire lanes, spaces designated for disabled persons, service/maintenance spaces, state-vehicle-only spaces, loading zones (white and yellow curbs and posted time limits) are enforced 24 hours a day.
 It is a violation to stop, stand or wait in parking facility drive aisles for a parking space; vehicles will be cited.
-There is not a grace period at the start of a semester; vehicles not displaying a current parking permit will be cited.
-Parking permits are also required during intersession, summer session and when university offices are open.
+There are no grace periods at the start of the semester; vehicles not displaying a current parking permit will be cited.
 Parking permits are not transferable and are valid only when purchased from CSUF Parking and Transportation.
 Vehicles displaying a lost or stolen parking permit will be cited.

-Student semester parking permits are valid in the following parking facilities: lots A, B, E, G, S, all parking structures and Irvine Campus student parking spaces.
-After 6 p.m. semester permits are valid in faculty/staff lots A-South, C-West, C-East, E-West, J and the College Park faculty/staff parking area.
-Faculty/staff parking lots F, H, and I are designated for faculty/staff only.
+Student semester and daily parking permits are valid in the following parking facilities: Lots A, E, G, S, all parking structures and Irvine Campus student parking spaces.
+After 6 p.m. semester permits are valid in faculty/staff lots A-South, C-West, C-East.
+After 4 p.m., student semester and daily parking permits are valid in the College Park faculty/staff parking area.
+Faculty/staff parking lots F, H and I are designated for faculty/staff only at all times.

 Semester permits are available for purchase online by logging in to the campus portal, and accessing the Parking tab.
-Daily permits can be purchased from permit dispenser machines located in lots A, E, G, Arts Drive and on levels 2, 4 and 6 of the State College Parking Structure.
-Daily Permits are also available at the Irvine Campus.
-Daily permits are valid all day in student lots A, B, E, G, S, all parking structures and Irvine Campus student parking spaces.
-After 6 p.m., daily permits are valid in faculty/staff lots A-South, C-West, C-East, E-West, J and the College Park faculty/staff parking areas.
+Daily permits can be purchased from permit dispenser machines located in lots A, E, G, Arts Drive and on levels 2, 4 and 6 of the Parking Structures.
+Daily permits are also available at the Irvine Campus.
 A current DMV disabled person placard or license plate and valid CSU Fullerton parking permit must be displayed in a vehicle while parked in a space designated for disabled persons.
 Parking fees and regulations are subject to change without notification.
 Go to the Parking and Transportation Services website at www.parking.fullerton.edu for current information.